Malaysians

-Malaysians (Orang Malaysia) are citizens who are identified with the country of Malaysia.
-Although citizens make up the majority of Malaysians, non-citizen residents may also claim a Malaysian identity.
+Malaysians (Orang Malaysia) are the citizens of Malaysia.
+However, non-citizen residents may also claim a Malaysian identity.

 The country is home to people of various national, ethnic and religious origins.
 As a result, many Malaysians do not equate their nationality with ethnicity, but with citizenship and allegiance to Malaysia.
-Majority of the population, however, belong to several clearly defined racial groups within the country with their own distinct cultures and traditions: Malays, Orang Asli (aboriginal population), Malaysian Chinese (primarily Han Chinese and Peranakans), Malaysian Indians (primarily South Asian Tamils and Chitty).
+The majority of the population, however, belongs to several clearly defined racial groups within the country, each possessing its own distinct culture and traditions: Malaysian Malays, Orang Asli (the aboriginal population), Malaysian Chinese (including the Peranakans), and Malaysian Indians (primarily South Asian Tamils, Sikhs, and Chitty).
 The majority of the non-Malay and non-aboriginal population in modern Malaysia is made up of immigrants and their descendants.
 Following the initial period of Portuguese, Dutch and then significantly longer British colonisation, different waves (or peaks) of immigration and settlement of non-indigenous peoples took place over the course of nearly five centuries and continue today.

-Malayan independence from the United Kingdom in 1957 grew gradually over the course of latter part of the 20th century since the formation of the Federation of Malaya in 1948 (excluding Crown Colony of Singapore, Crown Colony of North Borneo and Crown Colony of Sarawak).
-World War II in particular gave rise to a desire amongst Malayans to have their country recognised as a fully-fledged sovereign state with a distinct citizenship.
+The term came into fruition in 1963 with the signing of the Malaysia Agreement, which provided for the union of North Borneo (Sabah), Sarawak, and Singapore with the existing states of Malaya.
+As such, modern-day Malaysia was formed from different regions whose inhabitants were known as Malayans in West Malaysia, or simply Sarawakians or Sabahans in East Malaysia.
+Following the initial formation of the Federation of Malaya in 1948, which excluded Singapore, North Borneo, and Sarawak, the country achieved its independence from the United Kingdom in 1957, with its sovereignty expanding over the latter part of the 20th century.
+World War II, in particular, had sparked a desire among Malayans to see their country recognised as a fully-fledged sovereign state with a distinct citizenship, ultimately culminating in the term "Malaysian" to unite all former colonies.
+However, Singapore would separate from Malaysia in 1965, with its citizens known as Singaporeans.

 Population

-As of 2010, Malaysians make up 0.4% of the world's total population, having relied upon immigration for population growth and social development.
-Approximately 30% of current Malaysians are first- or second-generation immigrants, and 20 percent of Malaysian residents in the 2000s were not born in Malaysian soil.
+As of 2024, Malaysians make up 0.9% of the world's total population, having relied upon immigration for population growth and social development.
+Approximately 40% of current Malaysians are first- or second-generation immigrants, and 20 percent of Malaysian residents in the 2000s were not born in Malaysian soil.
 It is estimated, by 2031, nearly one-half of Malaysians above the age of 15 will be foreign born or have one foreign born parent.
-Bumiputera, according to the 2010 Malaysian Census, numbered at 17,523,508 or 61.85% of the country's 28,334,135 population.
+Bumiputera, according to the 2020 Malaysian Census, numbered at 17,319,906 or 61.85% of the country's 35,977,838 population.